halperk/halperk/README.md

 # Hi there 👋 I'm Alper!

-#### Junior Computer Science & Engineering + Business Studies student from Turkey
+#### Junior 💻 Computer Science & Engineering + 👔 Business Studies student from Turkey

 I love problem solving, and contributing to my environment with interdiciplinary approaches.
 I have a strong background in data structures and object-oriented programming.
-I'm a junior student with a passion for software engineering and a deep interest in cutting-edge technologies in mobile app development, ML/AI, and data science.
+I'm a junior student with a passion in **Software Engineering** and a deep interest in cutting-edge technologies in **Mobile Development**, **Machine Learning**, and **Data Science**.
 Also, I'm an exchange student at **Vrije Universiteit Amsterdam** in the Netherlands right now, where I'm broadening my academic horizons and gaining exposure to new cultures.

 With a curious mind and a desire to learn, I'm constantly working on exciting new projects and expanding my skillset.
-Whether it's building software solutions or experimenting with new technologies, I always strive to push the boundaries of what's possible and deliver high-quality work.
-Let's build a great future for all of us together!
+Whether it's building software solutions or experimenting with new technologies, I always strive to push the boundaries of what's possible and deliver high-quality work. 🍀 Let's build a great future for all of us together! 🕊️

-## 💻 Projects:
+## 🚀 Projects:
 - Referee Management and Evaluation System
 - SugarZ: Diabetes Application
 - Virtual Banker